willdurand-edu/php-slides/src/extended/01_symfony2.md

 # Getting Ready With Components

-Assuming you want to play with YAML files, start by requiring the `symfony/yaml` component into your `composer.json` file:
+Say you want to play with YAML files, start by requiring the `symfony/yaml` component into your `composer.json` file:

     !yaml
     {
         "require": {
-            "symfony/yaml": "~2.4"
+            "symfony/yaml": "~2.6"
         }
     }